 On Feb.
 12, the bill was placed on the Senate 2nd Reading Calendar after having been sent and passed through the Senate Rules Committee and the Senate Education Committee.
 As of Monday, Feb.
 24, the bill was circled, meaning action on the bill has been temporarily postponed without removing it from its place on the calendar.

 Sen. Jones said she circled the bill, because she is working on a few other bills that have kept her busy.
-She said the bill is "definitely still in play," and she can un-circle the bill at any time.
-However, that will depend on a few things before she does so, she said.

 Should the bill pass, families that qualify for personal state income tax deductions will no longer be able to claim more than two children as dependents.
 However, they will still receive their personal federal income tax deductions, which, according to Sen. Jones, are significant.
 The money generated by state income tax under Jones' proposal would be placed directly into education.